javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 ...
 ```

-The directive must be at the top of a script or at the top of the function body.
+The directive must be at the top of a script or at the top of a function body.

 Without `"use strict"`, everything still works, but some features behave in the old-fashion, "compatible" way.
 We'd generally prefer the modern behavior.